mahdiatubly/Full_DevOps_RoadMap/Networking.md

 -  Service (SRV) record contains the service name and port on which a particular application is hosted.
 SRV records are often used to locate VoIP or media servers.
 SRV records are also an essential part of the infrastructure supporting Microsoft’s Active Directory; they are used by clients to locate domain controllers, for instance.
 As with MX, SRV records can be configured with a priority value.

 - DomainKeys Identified Mail (DKIM): records are used to decide whether you should allow received email from a given source, preventing spam and mail spoofing.
 DKIM can use encrypted signatures to prove that a message really originated from the domain it claims.

+- A reverse DNS query returns the host name associated with a given IP address.
+This information is stored in a reverse lookup zone as a pointer (PTR) record.